Find Affordable College Courses

 Boston, MA

 Our 2023 rankings named Simmons University the most popular school in the New England Region for nursing students working on their master’s degree.
-Located in the city of Boston, Simmons is a private not-for-profit school with a medium-sized student population.
+Located in the city of Boston, Simmons is a private not-for-profit college with a medium-sized student population.

 Of the 534 students majoring in nursing at Simmons, 8% are male and 92% are female.

-Full Nursing at Simmons University Report
+Read full report on Nursing at Simmons University

 #2